Cape Town Spurs F.C.: Ajax Cape Town era

-In July 2013, it was announced that the Comitis brothers, longtime partners and shareholders with the Efstathiou brothers, had sold their Cape Town Stars shares, (19.6 % of Ajax Cape Town), to the Efstathiou family.
+In July 2013, it was announced that the Comitis brothers, longtime partners and shareholders with the Efstathiou brothers, had sold their Cape Town Stars shares, (19.6% of Ajax Cape Town), to the Efstathiou family.
 Ari Efstathiou was announced as the new chairman, and Muhsin Ertuğral was reinstated as manager of the club, following an interim managerial period after originally being hired as the club's new technical director.

 In September 2015, Ajax won the 2015 MTN8 tournament edging Kaizer Chiefs 1–0 in the final.

-Ajax CT were relegated to the National First Division after finishing bottom in the 2017–18 season due to points been deducted.
+Ajax CT were relegated to the National First Division after finishing bottom in the 2017–18 season due to having points deducted.

-Ajax CT were deducted points for apparently playing Thendai Ndoro, who, according to the Premier Soccer League was an illegible player.
+Ajax CT were deducted points for fielding Thendai Ndoro, who, according to the governing Premier Soccer League, was an illegible player.
 Ajax CT had previously been given the green light by the league and had officially registered the player with them as they were in possession of his player card.
-The team, therefore, would have not been relegated, had the points unfairly not been deducted, and had the league not overturned their original decision that Ndoro was eligible to play.
+The team, therefore would have not been relegated had the points not been deducted and had the league not overturned their original decision that Ndoro was eligible to play.

 Ajax CT finished in 4th place, outside of the playoff positions, in the 2018–19 National First Division, and again failed to achieve promotion the following season after losing in the playoffs to Black Leopards.
 Shortly thereafter, Ajax Amsterdam sold their 51% share in Ajax Cape Town.

 In 2020, Ajax CT ended their association with Dutch club AFC Ajax, with Cape Town Stars acquiring full control of the club, and they subsequently renamed it Cape Town Spurs.

-Youth programme
+2020 to present

+Cape Town Spurs finished 2nd in the 2022–23 National First Division, earning promotion through the playoffs.
+However, the club followed this up with back-to-back relegations.
+Following their relegation from the 2024–25 National First Division into the amateur SAFA Second Division, the club attempted to purchase the NFD status of Pretoria Callies for R6 million.

+After relegation from the professional divisions of South African football, Spurs have been embroiled in consequential court cases with former players Asanele Velebayi, Liam Bern and Luke Baartman who were deemed free agents as a result.
+These decisions have been heavily criticized by the club owners.
+The financial strain of consecutive relegations and the loss of valuable players for free have put the future of the club in jeopardy.